In a nutshell

 • Carp, sunfish & trout (in the lakes)

-The animals live mainly in “The Ramble”, a wild forest in Central Park.
+The animals live primarily in what’s known as “The Ramble,” a wild woodland area within Central Park.

 Are you allowed to feed squirrels in Central Park?

-Feeding squirrels and gray squirrels in Central Park is not officially permitted.
+Feeding squirrels in Central Park is officially not allowed.

-Human food such as bread and nuts can harm the animals.
-It also causes the animals to lose their natural shyness.
+Human food like bread and nuts can harm the animals.
+It also causes them to lose their natural wariness around people — and the resulting litter attracts rats.

-If you feed them anyway, there is no penalty.
-But park rangers could give you a warning.
+If you feed them anyway, there’s no formal penalty, but park rangers could warn you.

-Central Park is safe during the day, but you should be careful at night.
+During the day, Central Park is safe — but you should be cautious at night.

 Are you allowed to fly a kite in Central Park?

-Yes, flying kites is allowed in Central Park.
-But only in certain places.
+Yes!
+Flying kites is allowed in Central Park — but only in certain areas.

 • Great Lawn